evan-rash/FluentCache/README.md

-# FluentCache - A Fluent Library for Caching in C#
+# FluentCache - A Fluent Library for Caching in C-Sharp

 FluentCache is a simple, fluent library to help you write clean, legible caching code by reducing boilerplate.